-- Decrease delays between application submission and fund disbursal, - Improve the process for selecting and supporting commercially viable projects, and - Strengthen trans NIH communication of best practices and pooling of resources and expertise.
+Overarching Recommendations: Decrease delays between submission of the application and the disbursal of funds. • Improve the process for selecting and supporting commercially viable projects.
+Strengthen trans-NIH communication of best practices and the pooling of resources and expertise.
+Challenge Recommendation Decrease Delays Applicants are often unclear about the submission process, which can result in insufficient proposals requiring further work and/or resubmission.
+Revise funding opportunity announcements to strengthen the language encouraging greater communication with IC program staff in order to increase the likelihood of developing successful proposals.
+Create a centralized portal for accessing program resources and non-NIH SBIR/STTR resources.
+Increase the visibility and availability of pre-award assistance programs.
+Dual levels of peer review introduce long delays between submission of an application and notice of funding.
+Establish formal pilot initiatives that experiment with expediting both the peer review and Council review processes.

-CHALLENGE RECOMMENDATION DECREASE DELAYS Applicants are often unclear about submission process which can result in insufficient proposals requiring further work and/or resubmission Revise funding opportunity announcements to strengthen language encouraging greater communication with IC program staff to increase the likelihood of developing successful proposals Create a centralized portal for accessing program resources and non-NIH SBIR/STTR resources Increase the visibility and availability of pre-award assistance programs Dual levels of peer review introduce long delays between application submission and notice of funding Establish formal pilot initiatives that experiment with expediting both the peer review and Council review processes Many investigators are unfamiliar with what it takes to move a promising idea into the market Explore opportunities for establishing a cadre of advisors to expand knowledge and increase entrepreneurial capabilities TION Peer review panels vary in degree of commercialization knowledge Review criteria do not place sufficient emphasis on commercialization Current metrics for tracking and evaluating the success of implemented strategies (and the program in general) are Require a specific portion of panel to be knowledgeable about the process of commercializing ideas to complement scientific expertise LIZA Experiment with strategies for increasing the pool of reviewers to diversify reviewer expertise RCIA Review criteria do not place sufficient emphasis on Develop specialized review criteria that appropriately weigh both scientific merit and commercial feasibility 1ME] commercialization Explicitly instruct reviewers to evaluate applications based on solid experimental data and broader commercialization impact CON Consider broadening the types of metrics collected (entry into Phase I clinical trials, recruitment of additional investment, INDs) OVE Current metrics for tracking and Require applicants to disclose all previous SBIR/STTR awards and their outcomes in grant applications IPR evaluating the success of implemented strategies (and the Withhold Phase II funds until Phase I final reports are submitted NI NI program in general) are insufficient Pursue efforts to conduct greater post-award reporting (i.e., seek approval from OMB to survey awardees after award award period has ended) Fund outcome evaluation using some of the temporary administrative funds allowed under the program's reauthorization TRANS-ICs and with O be strengthened to add numerous challenges • generating suffic awareness of the applications from Communication and coordination across ICs and with OER could be strengthened to address Establish a formal venue for select IC representatives to share strategies that have been both successful and unsuccessful (meets at least twice each year) numerous challenges such as: • generating sufficient Establish a "year in review" update to serve as an informal mechanism for ICs to submit their top 3-4 priority efforts awareness of the program • recruiting successful applications from woman- and minority-owned firms Provide a centralized resource for assisting in SBIR/STTR program management and training i.
-Assist Applicants with the Proposal Process.
-Applicants are often unclear about the process for submitting NIH proposals (especially those unfamiliar with the grants process), which sometimes results in unsuccessful proposals that require revision and resubmission, which leads to significant delays.
-NIH should revise SBIR/STTR funding opportunity announcements to strengthen language encouraging potential applicants to communicate with IC program staff in order to increase the likelihood of developing a successful proposal.
-A centralized portal should be created to provide small business applicants convenient access to program resources and non-NIH SBIR/STTR resources such as those maintained by state agencies and professional organizations.
-NIH should also consider increasing the visibility and availability of pre-award assistance programs to improve the quality of applications (e.g., workshops, websites, technical assistance from IC staff).
+Challenge Recommendation rcialization Many investigators are unfamiliar with what it takes to move a promising idea into the market.
+Explore opportunities for establishing a cadre of advisors to expand knowledge and increase entrepreneurial capabilities.
+Peer review panels vary in their degree of knowledge Require a specific portion of the panel to be knowledgeable about the process of commercializing ideas. about commercialization.
+Experiment with strategies for increasing the pool of reviewers to diversify the expertise of reviewers.
+Review criteria do not place sufficient emphasis on commercialization.
+Develop specialized review criteria that appropriately weigh scientific merit and commercial feasibility.
+Explicitly instruct reviewers to evaluate applications based on solid experimental data and broader commercialization impact.
+Improve Commercialization Consider broadening the types of metrics collected (e.g., entry into Phase I clinical trials, recruitment of additional investment, investigational new drug applications).
+Current metrics for tracking and evaluating the success of implemented strategies (and the program in general) are insufficient.
+Require applicants to disclose all previous SBIR/ STTR awards and their outcomes in grant applications.
+Withhold Phase II funds until Phase I final reports are submitted.
+Pursue efforts to conduct greater post-award reporting (e.g., seek approval from Office of Management and Budget to survey awardees after the award period has ended).
+Fund evaluation of the outcomes using some of the temporary administrative funds allowed under the program's reauthorization.
+Strengthen Trans-NIH Collaboration Communication and coordination across ICs and with OER could be strengthened to address Establish a formal venue for select IC representatives to share both successful and unsuccessful strategies.
+The representatives should meet at least twice each year. numerous challenges, such as: • generating sufficient awareness of the Establish a "year in review" update to serve as an informal mechanism for ICs to submit their top 3-4 priority efforts. program recruiting successful applications from woman- and minority-owned firms Provide a centralized resource for assisting in SBIR/STTR program management and training.